-The first inspection of IBAC records for the 2015-2016 year took place in October 2015.
-Inspection was made of warrant files for surveillance device warrants and retrieval warrants that had ceased to be in force in the period 1 January to 30 June 2015.
-The Register of Warrants and Emergency Authorisations, and documentation pertaining to the destruction of warrants issued to the former Office of Police Integrity (OPI), were also inspected.
+The first inspection of IBAC records for the 2016-2017 year took place in October 2016.
+The inspection was scheduled to view warrant files for surveillance device warrants that had ceased to be in force in the period 1 January to 30 June 2016.
+No surveillance device warrants were presented relating to this period, however a file was presented that related to the period 1 July 2015-31 December 2015 that had not been made available for inspection previously.